All information about our Disability Access Scheme and how to register can be found in our Accessibility Guide.

 The Club's Disability Access Scheme permits supporters with a disability, or other access requirements, to sit in dedicated accessible viewing areas.
-If you require the use of accessible seating on match days, regardless of whether you are a Season Ticket Holder, One Hotspur Member or non-Member, we would encourage you to register.
+If you require the use of accessible seating on match days, regardless of whether you are a Season Ticket Holder, One Hotspur Member or non-Member, we would encourage you to register via our online form.

-If you are a general admission Season Ticket Holder who would like to apply for a priority lift pass to make the journey to your seat easier, you may submit an application for a pass but you will not be required to register on the Access Scheme.
+If you are a general admission Season Ticket Holder who would like to apply for a priority lift pass to make the journey to your seat easier, you may submit an application for a pass using the above form but you will not be required to register on the Access Scheme.
 All other supporters who would like to apply for a priority lift pass will need to register.

 Am I guaranteed a Personal Assistant ticket?

 If you require a Personal Assistant to accompany you to games, please ensure that you provide supporting evidence with your application.
 A comprehensive list of documents we accept is listed in our Accessibility Guide; if you do not have any such documents, please send us any documentation that you do have.
 All applications are reviewed on a case-by-case basis so we will be happy to assess your documentation on its own merits.

 Once you are approved for a Personal Assistant, any ticket booking you make through the Club will automatically include a second ticket for your Personal Assistant to use to accompany you.
 Please note that they will not be able to make use of their ticket unless you are in attendance.